1.1 In these conditions:

 • You are knowingly a party to a fraud in respect of the cheque.

-• The money is reclaimed from your account before close of business (5pm) on the sixth working day after the day it was deposited with us, or on the third working day after it was deposited at an agency.
+• The money is reclaimed from your account before close of business (5pm) on the second working day after the day it was deposited with us, or on the third working day after it was deposited at an agency.

 If a cheque that is deposited by you is not cleared, we will tell you about this by writing to you.

-14.2 For the purpose of conditions 11.2, 12.15 and 14.1, the day of deposit is the day it is paid in at a branch counter or agency, or the day we receive the cheque by post, except that in each case if the time of payment in, or receipt by post is not before 4pm on a working day, then the day of deposit is the next working day.
+14.2 For the purpose of conditions 11.2, 12.15 and 14.1, the day of deposit is the day it is paid in at an agency, or the day we receive the cheque by post, except that in each case if the time of payment in, or receipt by post is not before 4pm on a working day, then the day of deposit is the next working day.

 15.1 If the special conditions of your account allow, you may make electronic payments from your account by way of CHAPS.
 CHAPS withdrawals are not available from easy access accounts, cash ISAs, or from offset savings accounts.
 CHAPS withdrawals are subject to a fee as detailed in our Charges section.

 15.2 We have in place procedures and safeguards to ensure that electronic payments can be carried out in a safe and secure manner.
 We will only make a CHAPS payment if you have sufficient cleared funds in your account.

-15.3 You may request a CHAPS payment by writing to us, or in person at our branch or one of our agencies.
+15.3 You may request a CHAPS payment by writing to us.
 The request must be signed in accordance with the mandate we hold for your account.
 You will need to specify that you require the payment to be sent via CHAPS and provide your passbook if you have been issued with one.